Longshed - Table of Contents ...................... Canalside - Table of Contents

 October 14, 2021 Photos

 "Packet boats came in different sizes, but the most common size was 60-80 feet long by just over 14 feet wide.
 All featured the same basic accommodations: a multipurpose room which served as lounge, dining room, and sleeping room (with a curtain to separate the ladies and men), and a kitchen.
-The average charge for traveling on packet boats was 4 cents per mile, and included meals and sleeping accomodations.
-For those who couldn't afford a packet boat, line boats could take passengers at a charge of 2 cents per mile, and sometimes one cent, but accomodations were proportionally less comfortable and travel somewhat slower." _ Frank Sadowski (online October 2021)
+The average charge for traveling on packet boats was 4 cents per mile, and included meals and sleeping accommodations.
+For those who couldn't afford a packet boat, line boats could take passengers at a charge of 2 cents per mile, and sometimes one cent, but accommodations were proportionally less comfortable and travel somewhat slower." - Frank Sadowski (online October 2021)

 Bow: front section of a ship

-Stern; TRear part of a ship
+Stern; Rear part of a ship

 Kee: a.
 The principal structural member of a boat or ship, running along the center of the hull from bow to stern, to which the ribs are attached.